imihnea/portfolio/src/content/pages/about.md

 ---
 **Welcome!
 Nice to have you here!**

 At the time of writing this I am employed and working on multiple projects at the same time.
 I've been working on the front-end of a browser game for close to 4 years.
-My work consists of mostly writing JavaScript with an Angular framework, besides the usual Html/CSS which get mixed in with the PHP templating and Sass styling for faster development.
+My work consists of mostly writing JavaScript with an Angular framework, besides the usual Html/CSS which get mixed in with the templating and Sass styling for faster development.

 Before this I had experience with starting a traditional Web2 startup and working in the crypto industry on the same front.
 My first internship was actually at one of the biggest crypto trading companies in my country.